Weak coherence of groups and finite decomposition complexity: Introduction

 each $U_{i,\gamma}$ is a member of the family $\mathcal{Y}$, and each of the collections $\{ U_{1,\alpha} \}$ and $\{ U_{2,\beta} \}$ is $R$-disjoint.
 A family of metric spaces is called \textit{bounded} if there is a uniform bound on the diameters of the spaces in the family.

 One of the equivalent definitions of finite decomposition complexity of the metric space $X$ is in terms of a winning strategy for the following game between two players.
+In this description we can assume that the families of metric spaces that appear in the decompositions are families of metric subspaces of $X$.
 In round number 1 the first player selects a number $R_1 > 0$, the second player has to select a family of metric spaces $\mathcal{Y}_1$ and an $R_1$-decomposition of $\{ X \}$ over $\mathcal{Y}_1$.
 In each succeeding round number $i$ the first player selects a number $R_i > 0$, the second player has to select a family of metric spaces $\mathcal{Y}_i$ and an $R_i$-decomposition of $\mathcal{Y}_{i-1}$ over $\mathcal{Y}_i$.
 The second player wins the game if for some finite value of $i$ the family $\mathcal{Y}_i$ is bounded.

 \begin{DefRefName}{FDC}{FDC} A metric space $X$ has \textit{finite decomposition complexity} if the second player possesses a winning strategy in every game played over $X$. \end{DefRefName}

 The following property was defined by A.~Dranishnikov and M.~Zarichnyi in \cite{aDmZ:12}.